 Withdrawal, Incomplete, Repeated, and Remedial courses will be counted as hours attempted in the determination of maximum time frame.
-Students will not receive financial aid for previously passed courses that are repeated more than once.
+A student may repeat a previously passed course only once.
+If the student repeats the course for a third time, he or she will not receive financial aid for the course.

 Audit courses: Courses taken for audit do not meet the eligibility requirements to receive financial aid.